thoughtbot/maybe_haskell/book/functor/functor.md

 Like `Maybe` is the type constructor in `Maybe a`, `[]` is the type constructor in `[a]`.
 You can pronounce `[]` as *list* and `[a]` as *list of a*.

-The basic `map` function which exists in many languages, including Haskell, has the following type:
+The basic `map` function, which exists in many languages, including Haskell, has the following type:

 ```haskell